Security Studies (BSc)

 Propedeuse from a university of applied sciences (HBO)

-The holder of a propedeuse diploma from a university of applied sciences must demonstrate that he or she possesses a good level of proficiency in written and spoken English.
+The holder of a propedeuse diploma from a university of applied sciences of a Dutch taught programme must demonstrate that he or she possesses a good level of proficiency in written and spoken English.
 You must meet the minimum requirement of English proficiency before the start of the programme.
 You can demonstrate your proficiency by handing in a valid English test result.
 See the Language Requirements below for more information.
+In case you are a holder of a propaedeuse diploma from a university of applied sciences (HBO) of an English taught programme, you do not have to demonstrate your proficiency by handing in a valid English test result.

 English proficiency requirements